 All pupils have the opportunity to access their year group objectives and develop the skills that are required for their age group.
 Intervention groups are used to develop children’s knowledge and to allow pupils to make accelerated progress, in order for them to access their year group curriculum.
 Maths is taught throughout the curriculum, for example through the creation of graphs and charts in science and coordinates in geography.

 Children are taught maths on a daily basis in all year groups.
 All areas of the curriculum are taught using the White Rose Maths Scheme.
 Each year group studies all the core maths topics in the national curriculum: number, measure, geometry and statistics.
 Maths journals, based on the key concepts of each year group, are an important part of a child’s learning journey through Plymouth Grove.
-Each child, beginning in year 1, creates a maths journal, where they are able to practise a variety of different reasoning problems (Evaluative, Descriptive, Creative and Investigative) in a range of contexts.
+Each child, in KS2, creates a maths journal, where they are able to practise a variety of different reasoning problems (Evaluative, Descriptive, Creative and investigative)in a range of contexts.
 Children are expected to present their information clearly and take part in oral discussions related to their journal entry.
 Journals are assessed daily by teachers, to check pupils knowledge and misconceptions.
 This enables teachers to adapt any future planning so any issues can be addressed.
 Teachers use research around retrieval practice and cognitive load theory to inform their teaching.
 The use of low stakes quizzing and the frequent return to key ideas is used to assist children in the addition of concepts to their long term memory and the ability to apply them fluently.
 Mistakes are encouraged throughout school and children are supported in how best to learn from them.
 All children have autonomy over their own work and self and peer assessment is often used to help children understand their errors and misconceptions.
 The subject leader also ensures that members of staff continue to receive CPD, often by cascading down any important information from courses and Teacher Research Groups.
 There are subject meetings and workshop sessions, which allow staff to work with the maths leader to improve their confidence on specific areas of pedagogy or the content of the curriculum.

 Children in the Foundation Stage are at the beginning of their mastery journey and a deep understanding of number is seen as crucial in their development.
 As in KS1 and KS2, retrieval practice is common when children are learning to count and activities such as “show me 5” help children with their cognitive load and information retention.
 Maths is a key theme throughout learning areas ensuring that mathematical understanding and challenge is implemented in the children’s daily play and routine.